MALIEV-Co-Ltd/.github/README.md

 ## Our Open Source Philosophy

-Currently, we use GitHub primarily for hosting our private repositories and leveraging its powerful integrations to streamline our development process.
-While we do not have any open-source projects at the moment, we are always open to the possibility of contributing to the open-source community in the future.
+Currently, we use GitHub primarily for hosting our repositories and leveraging its powerful integrations to streamline our development process.
+While we do not have any fully open-source projects at the moment, we are always open to the possibility of contributing to the open-source community in the future.

 ## Our Process